 April 14, 2020

-With such a vast landscape of metrics often identified by acronyms only known to people within the performance space, it can be difficult to choose relevant measurements but also effectively talk about performance as a team.
+With such a vast landscape of metrics often identified by acronyms only known to people within the speed space, it can be difficult to choose relevant measurements but also effectively talk about speed as a team.

 Knowing about the new generation of metrics or old ones being deprecated can also be challenging as no single standard or entity is providing such information.

-Being effective in performance work means understanding standards, browser protocols, rendering, metrics, and knowing where to get reliable information about new developments.
+Being effective in speed work means understanding standards, browser protocols, rendering, metrics, and knowing where to get reliable information about new developments.

 It’s a lot to take in.